-What really makes the Mansion House unique are the people who have walked through its doors.
+What really makes York Mansion House unique is the people who have walked through its doors.

-Our HLF funded oral history project, carried out by Van Wilson and members of the York Oral History Society, has recorded the memories of more than 30 people associated with the Mansion House over the years.
+Our HLF funded oral history project, carried out by Van Wilson and members of the York Oral History Society, has recorded the memories of more than 30 people associated with the house over the years.

 Some lived ‘upstairs’ as Lord Mayors or Sheriffs; some worked ‘downstairs’ as cooks, butlers and drivers, or in the nearby Guildhall, organising the diary of engagements for the civic party.

-Others have vivid recollections of visiting the Mansion House on a special occasion, or of playing there as children or grandchildren of the Lord Mayor.
+Others have vivid recollections of visiting the house on a special occasion, or of playing there as children or grandchildren of the Lord Mayor.

 Yvonne Bellamy, was a Cook, known as a Hospitality Assistant and worked for around 10 years from 1990.